CamideK55/DuraNett/README.md

 ### Usage

+The main.py file in our repo is called SmartGrid.py.
 To run our code the following usage key is used:

 > python3 SmartGrid.py \<district number\> \<constructive algorithm\> optional: \<iterable algoritm\>

+The commandline will show: \<distrct number\>, \<number of states visited\>, \<total costs of the grid\>

+After running, a JSON file and PNG will be created in the /data directory.
+The JSON file displays a text-based version of our output, and the PNG visualises this output into a matplotlib scatterplot.

+If you want to run the scripts, you need to to change the sys.path in which the JSON and PNG file are saved.
+You also need to use the other csv-loading script.

 ### Structure

 The following list describes the way our codebase is structured:

 - /code
-    - /code/algorithms: contains the code of our four algorithms
+    - /code/algorithms: contains the code of the four algorithms
-    - /code/classen: contains the code of our
+    - /code/classen: contains the code of the four classes
-    - /code/future_work
-    - /code/scripts
-    - /code/visualisation
-    - output.json
-    - results.png
-    - SmartGrid.py
-- /data
-- /images
+    - /code/future_work: contains code that was not finished in time, but can be important for future work
+    - /code/scripts: contains the code for the scripts that were used in the experiments
+    - /code/visualisation: contains the code for our visualisation
+    - functions.py: collection of commonly used functions
+    - SmartGrid.py: the main python file
+- /data: contains the data that is used in our case and the results that are created
+- /images: contains the images used in this README and the ones we used in our presentation
 - README.md

 ## Algorithms